dao-xyz/peerbit/docs/README.md

 The goal of this project is to create a  <span style="color:coral;">cheaper</span> and a more <span style="color:coral;">private</span> way of distributing and accessing data by utilizing consumer hardware and the latest advancements in networking technology.
 Additionally, we believe that creating a stateful application should and could be made easier if you are approaching it with a P2P database framework like this, since there are no "servers" and "clients", just peers.
 It should not take longer than a weekend to get started to build your first distributed app!

 ## 🚧 Alpha release  🚧
 Backwards compatibility for new releases might be lacking.
 Use with caution and please report bugs and issues you are experiencing when developing with Peerbit.

-### Documentation is lacking at the moment.
-Be patient!
-Read module tests for know to know how you can use different modules.
-Feel free to write an issue to ask any question!